 - Increased exposure through opentable.com, with access to large pool diners.

-- Helpful reservation and guest management features for staying organized and managing guests.
+- Helpful reservation and guest management feature for staying organized and managing guests.

 - Diner loyalty system you can leverage as a marketing channel.